-Multiyear NREL Study Uses Digital Twin of Dallas-Fort Worth International Airport To Inform Long-Term Investments at Major Transportation Hubs
+Multiyear NREL Study Uses Digital Twin of DFW International Airport To Inform Long-Term Investments at Major Transportation Hubs

-Shuttle Bus Route Optimization and Expanded Parking Choices Could Improve Energy Use and Reduce Operational Costs at Airports
+Shuttle Bus Route Optimization and Expanded Parking Choices Could Reduce Energy Use and Operational Costs

 July 21, 2021

 Rapidly emerging smart mobility technologies could dramatically decrease energy consumption and operational costs at airports, but how do operations staff choose the right innovations and policies to adopt?